tripu/Vita/doc/gender.md

 As I said above, it depends *where*.

 In places where women are unjustly oppressed, I am a feminist.
-Where a radical stance is necessary to endorse progress, feminism is justified.
+Where a radical stance is necessary to endorse progress, feminism is not only justified, but *necessary*.
 There are still many areas of the world where feminism is necessary, as one of the answers to obscurantism.

 What about liberal, secular, developed democracies?
-Am I a feminist in Spain, Italy, England, the US?
+Am I a feminist in Spain, Italy, England, the US&hellip;&nbsp;&mdash;&nbsp;today?

-I sincerely don't know.
+I don't know.
+Intuitively, I feel that those places and times fall under the categories listed above, for circumstances where feminism is not a positive force.

 My knee-jerk reaction is to say: &ldquo;No. Of course not.&rdquo;
 Why would *anyone* want to align themselves with any movement that favours one portion of society over another, starting *right from the name of the movement itself*?

+This is *not* an important argument, but feminism would attract more supporters if it rebranded itself to better reflect its alleged goals.
+Why don't we have equivalent terms to refer to people who are against discriminations of other types (race, sexual orientation, aspect, age, religion&hellip;?
+If you don't call yourself a *gipsyist*, a *fattist* or a *poorist*, why do we accept *feminist* so naturally?
+The *name* itself is a banner under which many people can reasonably find it troubling to gather (me among them).

-## 3. What I think feminism gets wrong
+## 3. What feminism gets wrong sometimes

 The aspects of modern mainstream feminism that I may agree with are mostly inheritance of older, less exclusive philosophies: humanism, englightenment, secularism, egalitarianism, liberalism&hellip;